You know, I know it's really uncool to say this, but I'm a big fan. —Dean to Tara Benchley

 Hard Work Montage/Idiosyncratic Wipes: The crew is shown moving equipment and looking over papers.
 Dean gets a tray full of smoothies.
 The scenes dissolve from one to another with a wipe from right to left or left to right as an energetic, but still slightly eerie, song plays over the chatter of the crew.
 And finally they are ready to shoot scene 6, take 6.

 Don Stark, who plays Jay Wiley, also plays Bob Pinciotti in That '70s Show.

-Hollywood CB: When Dean is manning a bank of two way radios, Dean uses CB radio 10 codes and labels one of the radios "P.A. #7" with a post-it note.
-He says he does no have a 20 (location) on Tara and thinks she is 10-100 (in the bathroom).
+Hollywood CB: When Dean is manning a bank of two-way radios, Dean uses CB radio 10 codes and labels one of the radios "P.A. #7" with a post-it note.
+He says he does not have a 20 (location) on Tara and thinks she is 10-100 (in the bathroom).

 Hollywood Darkness: The scene of Hell Hazers II: The Reckoning in the teaser is fairly well-lit despite the only light sources in the scene being a moon on a cloudy night and a flashlight.

 Hollywood Hype Machine: The producers paid Gerard St. James to play the part of a stagehand who appears to die under mysterious circumstances in order to increase the publicity for Hell Hazers II: The Reckoning.

 The swing banging against the cabin in the teaser recalls the banging porch swing when the car pulls up to the cabin in The Evil Dead.